nigolred/COVID-19_Impact_on_Italian_GDP/README.md

 ## Repository description
 ### Database
 In this folder the EUROSTAT Supply and Use Table (SUT) for Italy are reported in row format (in 'Database/EUROSTAT' where also the consumption_trend.py module for extrapolating trends in final demand shares on the basis of 2010-2016 values) and CVX_SUT format (the excel files in 'Database' for 2014, 2015 and 2016 which are used for feeding the Leontief Kantorovich optimiztion model) are present.
 In this folder on can also find the Aggregation.xlsx file, which can be used for aggregating the results on the basis of any aggregation choice.
 Here two aggregation are used for presenting results, one based on the sectors adopted in the Energy Model (Integration), one for analysing the results (Analysis).
+### REP_CVX
+In this folder the module for managing input-output model and its dedicated readme file can be found.
+This step of the work is taking advantage of REP_CVX, a python module developed by REP research group in Fondazione Eni Enrico Mattei with the aim to provide an open-source tool for performing **Input-Output** analysis based on the **Supply and Use Framework**.
+The approach is grounded on the use of Supply and Use Framework as described by Lenzen and Rueda-Cantuche in _A note on the use of supply-use tables in impact analyses_.
 In this case, input-output coefficients have been obtained by simply multiplying supply (_V_) and use (_U_) matrices (collectively identifiable as _Z_) by the inverse of the diagonalized resulting vector of total outputs of commodities (_Q_) and industrial activities (_G_).
 In this way, industry related assumption (i.e. input-structure of an industry is invariant irrespective of its product-mix) is implicitly assumed, as here shown:

 ![](eq.png)